Chelsea v Nottingham Forest: Get 50-1 for a goal to be scored with Paddy Power

 Chelsea host Nottingham Forest in the Premier League and Paddy Power are offering new customers 50-1 for a goal to be scored at Stamford Bridge.

-Liam Rosenior's reign at Chelsea came to an end last week but the Blues beat Leeds in the FA Cup semi-finals and they will fancy their chances of getting back to winning ways in the Premier League when they face Nottingham Forest at Stamford Bridge on Monday.
+Liam Rosenior's reign at Chelsea came to an end last week but the Blues beat Leeds in the FA Cup semi-finals and they will fancy their chances of getting back to winning ways in the Premier League when they face Nottingham Forest at Stamford Bridge this afternoon.

 And all the signs are there for an entertaining clash in London as Forest are on a roll themselves, having lost just one of their last 11 games and claimed a 1-0 lead in the first leg of their Europa League semi-final against Aston Villa.